-On 17 October 1888 just a couple of weeks later the Imperial Train was coming from Crimea to St Petersburg.
-Somewhere near Borki (present day Kharkiv in Ukraine) the train suddenly derailed and all the carriages crashed into one another at a very high speed.
+On 17 October 1888 just a couple of weeks later the Imperial Train was coming from Crimea to Saint Petersburg.
+Somewhere near Borki (present-day Kharkiv in Ukraine) the train suddenly derailed and all the carriages crashed into one another at a very high speed.

 According to the legend, Alexander III displayed extraordinary strength holding the collapsed roof on his shoulders as long as the children and the crew could escape uninjured.
 Only Emperor’s beloved dog Kamchatka was killed instantly.

 After the accident, the Tsar immediately remembered Sergey Witte’s warning.
 He invited Witte to the site of the accident to perform an investigation.
 Along with him also a prominent engineer Victor Kirpichev from the Technological Institute and Anatoly Koni were summoned.
 As Kirpichev blamed rotten ties and Koni blamed railroad officials, Witte firmly believed that the cause of the accident had been too high speed for a 15 carriage train with 2 steam engines.

 Alexander III quietly let the other two experts go and promoted Sergey Witte to be the new Director of State Railways.
 From then on his career skyrocketed to Minister of Transportation to Minister of Finance to the Premiere and one of the most influential statesmen in pre-war Russia.